-She was the Vice President of the IEEE Signal Processing Society (2003
+She is the President of the IEEE Signal

-International Conference on Image Processing 2000, the Vice Chair of the IEEE
+Conference on Image Processing (2000), the vice chair of the IEEE

-International Symposium on Circuits & Systems 2004, Chair of the IEEE Symposium on Signal Processing and Information Technology 2006,
+International Symposium on Circuits & Systems (2004) and is the chair

+of the IEEE Symposium on Signal Processing and Information Technology

 She was the Principal Investigator of the $22.2 million CFI/BCKDF award